pablos123/hello_world_bug/README.md

 Every C program that uses Perl must link in the perl library.

-First you'll have to choose the appropriate compiler because you need to compile the program in the same way that your perl was compiled.
+First you'll have to choose the appropriate compiler because you need to compile the program in the same way that your Perl was compiled.

 Usually is gcc, but we can check that viewing the __cc__ variable: